tengrommel/awesome/thinking_in_go/ch01/recursion_backtracking/readme.md

 - An infinite loop could loop forever since there is no extra memory being created.
 - Iterative solutions to a problem may not always be as obvious as a recursive solution.

+# 2.10 What is Backtracking
+> Backtracking is an improvement of the brute force approach.
+It systematically searches for a solution to a problem among all available options.

+What’s interesting about backtracking is that we back up only as far as needed to reach a previous decision point with an as-yet-unexplored alternative.

+In general, that will be at the most recent decision point.

+Eventually, more and more of these decision points will have been fully explored, and we will have to backtrack further and further.

+If we backtrack all the way to our initial state and have explored all alternatives from there, we can conclude the particular problem is unsolvable.
+In such a case, we will have done all the work of the exhaustive recursion and known that there is no viable solution possible.